polyfy/polylith/doc/commands.md

 ```
   Creates a workspace in current directory.
 If the workspace is created within
   an existing git repo, then that repository will be used.
 If the workspace is
-  created outside a git repo, then a new repo will be initiated using the 'main'
+  created outside a git repo, and the :create flag is passed in, then a new repo
-  branch, if another branch is not explicitly given.
+  will be initiated using the 'main' branch, if another branch is not explicitly
-  In both cases, all the created files and directories will be committed to the
+  given.
+In both cases, all the created files and directories will be committed
-  repo in a single commit with the text 'Workspace created.'.
+  to the repo in a single commit with the text 'Workspace created.'.

+  If :commit is not passed in, then the repository needs to be initiated manually
+  with statements similar to this:
+    git init
+    git add .
+    git commit -m "Workspace created."

-  poly create workspace [name:NAME] top-ns:TOP-NAMESPACE [branch:BRANCH]
+  poly create workspace [name:NAME] top-ns:TOP-NAMESPACE [:commit] [branch:BRANCH]
     NAME = The name of the workspace to create, which must be given
            if created outside a git repository.
 Otherwise it's optional.